 Story number 4

 I was driving to town for a trade fair.
 It was one of the most important events in our industry.
-This is a great opportunity to see what our competitors are doing as well.
+This was a great opportunity to see what our competitors are doing as well.
 I had my phone attached to a holder and the GPS turned on.
 Google Maps are my best friend on these occasions.
-My husband just called and I answered through the car's hands-free system:
+Suddenly, my husband called and I answered through the car's hands-free system:

 “Hi there Monica.
 I didn’t hear you leave.
 How are you doing?”